keptn/keptn.github.io/content/docs/integrations/_index.md

 ### Contribute your service

-Please find a template if you want to get started with writing your Keptn service here: https://github.com/keptn-sandbox/keptn-service-template-go
+* A template for getting started with writing your Keptn service is provided here: https://github.com/keptn-sandbox/keptn-service-template-go

-Please follow the [contributions guide](https://github.com/keptn-sandbox/contributing) for contributing it to Keptn Sandbox.
+* Please follow the [contributions guide](https://github.com/keptn-sandbox/contributing) for contributing it to Keptn Sandbox.